Form controls

 In the future, data attributes can be replaced with custom pseudo classes such as

-.
+:--valid and :--invalid.
 Modes is using data attributes as a workaround until

 browsers support custom states through